 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-As its name suggests, TeraBox (opens in new tab) offers one terabyte (1TB) of storage, though unlike other competitors in the cloud storage industry, this is entirely free.
-There are drawbacks, though, including adverts, file size and number limits, and bandwidth throttling, which means that it is good enough to go in our best free cloud storage guide but not in our best cloud storage one.
+As the name suggests, TeraBox offers 1TB storage - and unlike even the best free cloud storage competitors it’s entirely free.
+There are drawbacks, though, including adverts, file size and number limits, and bandwidth throttling, which stops it from truly being one of the best cloud storage services on the market.

 Paid plans improve on each of these and offer 2TB of cloud storage.
 Pricing is on the affordable end of the scale, however there have been concerns raised over TeraBox’s privacy and security.
 Use it safely and sensibly, and it is unmatched at this price point.

 When it comes to cloud storage capacity, TeraBox’s free offering is unmatched.
 1TB of space at no cost - it’s a bold pitch.
 However, there are a few catches, including a fairly ungenerous 4GB file size limit.
 Users can only store up to 500 files in a free TeraBox account, and once they’re deleted, they are permanently removed after 10 days.
 The biggest drawback of the free account, though, is the reduced upload and download speeds, designed to push users towards the unthrottled Premium account.

 There are small increases in storage available for free in the app.
 We were able to add 2GB for watching an advert, and up to 61GB can be claimed for users who open the app every day for seven days, though the small print says that this storage has a validity period of 180 days.

 Premium subscribers get 2TB of storage for $3.49 a month or $35.99 a year, which is significantly cheaper than iCloud Drive and Google Drive, both of which cost $9.99 a month.
 As ever, there are savings to be had when committing longer-term,